smalois/wedsite/README.md

 ## Disclaimer

-The functionality meets my personal standards for effectiveness and reliability.
-I wouldn't recommend depending on it out-of-the-box to work the same way for you but, for what it's worth, it worked perfectly fine for our wedding.
+I wouldn't recommend depending on this out-of-the-box to work the same way for you but, for what it's worth, it worked perfectly fine for our wedding.

 Be aware that this is more of a toy project that is designed around a 1-time event.
 User accounts are easily accessible by anybody because passwords are encoded directly in the individual guest URLs.
 Don't use the guest application for anything that requires a secure and unique long-term user account.